 Baldwin has an answer to that, and it is that the current parlous state of US-Russia relations is largely the fault of the United States.
 To this end, she cites American post-Cold War ideology, including Zbigniew Brzezinski’s Grand Chessboard (which I think gets more attention that it deserves), neoconservatism, and the invention of the Responsibility to Protect.
 She then devotes considerable attention to NATO expansion, and argues that American complaints about the lack of democracy in Putin’s Russia are unfair – unlike his predecessor Boris Yeltsin, she points out, Putin ‘has never rolled tanks into the streets, ordered Russian troops to fire on their own people, or destroyed government buildings’.
 Contemporary Russia has a freer press and more developed civil society than people think, she adds.
 She also defends the annexation of Crimea, noting that on a visit to the peninsula she discovered that, ‘Crimeans were very happy to be part of Russia.’

-All this makes Baldwin’s the most overtly polemical of the three works reviewed here, at least as far as contemporary affairs are concerned (its descriptions of Russian are largely devoid of obvious bias).
+All this makes Baldwin’s the most overtly polemical of the three works reviewed here, at least as far as contemporary affairs are concerned (its descriptions of Russian history are largely devoid of obvious bias).
 I personally wouldn’t go as far as her in assigning blame for the current state of East-West relations so exclusively to the West, but a lot of her points are valid.

 So, if you could only buy one of these, which would it be?
 It depends, I think, on what you’re after.
 If you want a survey of Russian history from alpha to omega, then Galeotti’s is the obvious choice.
 Its style is also the lightest, making it probably the easiest and most enjoyable read for someone with not much time on their hands.
 If, however, you want something a bit more in depth about more recent history, Trenin’s book would make sense.
 And finally, if you want to exposure to an alternative perspective not normally found in public debate about Russia, Baldwin’s book would have the benefit of making you consider how things look from the other side.
 Take your pick, and happy reading.